spadma3/duck/misc/virtualJoy/README.md

 # Usage

+Start any demo on your Duckiebot, for example

+    make demo-joystick

 All the following is done **on your laptop** - this script is using pygame so you need a screen (SSH will not work)

 Start from your duckietown folder